thindil/nish/README.md

 You can install them manually or by using [Nimble](https://github.com/nim-lang/nimble).
 In that second option, type `nimble install https://github.com/thindil/nish` to install the shell and all dependencies.
-Generally it is recommended to use `nim release` to build the project in release (optimized) mode or `nim debug` to build it in the debug mode.
+Generally it is recommended to use `nimble release` to build the project in release (optimized) mode or `nimble debug` to build it in the debug mode.

 ### Design goals